 The Company's swap agreements consist primarily of interest rate, equity, and credit default swaps.
 Interest rate swaps are contractual agreements to exchange interest rate payments based on agreed notional amounts and maturity.
 Equity swaps are contractual agreements to receive the appreciation or depreciation in value based on a specific strike price on an equity instrument in exchange for paying another rate, which is usually based on index or interest rate movements.
 Credit default swaps are contractual agreements in which one counterparty pays a periodic fee in return for a contingent payment by the other counterparty following a credit event of a reference entity.
 A credit event is commonly defined as bankruptcy, insolvency, receivership, material adverse restructuring of debt, or failure to meet payment obligations when due.
-Total return swaps are contractual agreements where one counterparty agrees to pay the other counterparty the total economics of a defined underlying asset, in return for receiving a stream of floating rate cash flows such as the London Interbank Offered Rate (LIBOR).
-Swaps are reported at fair value.

-(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2021
+(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2022